1998code/AlternativeAppIcons/README.md

 ### 3. macOS Configuration
 Ensure your alternative icons are available as named image assets in your Asset Catalog so they can be loaded with `NSImage(named:)`.

+**New: Custom Icon Support**
+- No additional configuration required for custom icon support
+- The app automatically handles image loading, validation, and resizing
+- Supports PNG, JPG, JPEG, and SVG file formats
+- Images are automatically resized to 1024x1024 pixels

 ## Key Features

 - **Cross-Platform Compatibility**: Works on both iOS and macOS with platform-appropriate UI